 EUPI accepts new groups of candidates every other year.
 The next new class will begin in August, 2016.
 We will be accepting applications for the new class during the period from January 1, 2016 to May 1, 2016.
 Prerequisites and expectations in each program are listed below.
-Click here to access the application: https://www.surveymonkey.com/r/T8P5BLR, paying attention to the three parts of this process as explained at the top of the application.
+Click here to access the application: https://www.surveymonkey.com/r/T8P5BLR, paying attention to the four parts of this process as explained at the top of the application.

 The Core Curriculum

 The Core Curriculum is a two year program of twice-weekly classes and case seminars.
 Successful completion of the Core Curriculum leads to a certificate granted by Emory University for the study of the theory of psychoanalysis.
 Beyond the two-year program, many candidates qualify for further study with us.

 For questions or more information about the Core Curriculum, call the Institute Director, Dr. Robert Paul, at 404.636.9822.

 Some candidates enter our Core Curriculum as licensed or license-eligible mental health clinicians.
 We invite these candidate psychotherapists to apply to the Psychoanalytic Psychotherapy Program, which enriches the Core Curriculum classroom learning with concurrent supervision of psychotherapy cases.
 We match qualified candidates with supervisors from the Emory University Psychoanalytic Institute faculty.
 Candidates may use their supervisory experience to help qualify for state licensure.
 Candidates enjoy the professional growth that occurs when seminars are combined with clinical learning.
 Successful completion of the classroom and supervisory requirements leads to a certificate granted by Emory University for the Psychoanalytic Psychotherapy Program.